ansys/pymapdl/docs/source/user_guide/mapdl.rst

 Unapplicable Commands
 ~~~~~~~~~~~~~~~~~~~~~

-Some commands are quitely ignored by MAPDL and you are still free to
+Some commands are quietly ignored by MAPDL and you are still free to
 use them.
 For example ``/BATCH``, implemented as ``mapdl.batch()`` returns:

 .. code::